hcengineering/platform-0.4/README.md

 ### How to run dev server

-> Before, please make sure that MongoDB & ElasticSearch are started and available.
+> Before, please make sure that MongoDB is started and available.

 It needs to run 2 parts in parallel - server & site.